AshtreeBV/metadhana-whitepaper/docs/games/house.md

 # **In-house Games**

-These are games developed inside the MetaDhana ecosystem and fully enjoys the benefits of the Destination X DAO and other utilities of the ecosystem.
+These are games developed inside the MetaDhana ecosystem and fully enjoy the benefits of the Destination X DAO and other utilities of the ecosystem.

 ## **1. Metazoan Chronicles**